Hidden Conformal Symmetry from the Lattice: Summary of Lattice Results

 Since we consider two interpretations of the lattice data, we employ the Akaike Information Criterion (AIC)~\cite{Akaike:1974AIC} to help assess which provides the better description.
 It is given by

 where $k$ is the number of free parameters in the model.
 The term $\chi^2_{\text{min}}$ is the standard chi-squared function for the fit to data, minimized with respect to the model parameters.
 Models having a smaller AIC value may be interpreted as more probable \cite{Jay:2020jkz} in a Bayesian framework.
+While differences between AIC values are meaningful, the absolute value of the AIC does not on its own give information about the fit quality.